 In FS, our day is a little more structured with daily teaching inputs in SSP (phonics) and Maths.
 In September, whilst the children are settling into their new routines these inputs are short and snappy and we spend longer in free-flow.
 As the year progresses, our inputs become longer and more frequent to enable the children to be school-ready and prepared for the challenges of Year 1.
 Beyond the classroom, we also enjoy our visits to the ‘Wild Wood’ where we engage in outdoor learning and on Fridays we do PE – everyone’s favourite part of the week!

-Which 'subjects' do children learn in EYFS?
+What do children learn in EYFS?

-In EYFS, children do not learn traditional subjects such as history and geography, which are part of the National Curriculum for Years 1-6.
-Instead, there are seven areas of learning and development that shape learning in EYFS.
+There are seven areas of learning and development that shape learning in EYFS.
 All areas of learning and development are important and inter-connected.

 The Prime areas